ayonli/type-guard/README.md

 As we've used decorators to add constrain features to class methods, it would be much better if we can annotate the method via plain JSON Schema as an API.
-This's why this package also add a `getJSONSchema()` function to the `Function.prototype`, which creates a super schema of the function design.
+This's why this package also added a `getJSONSchema()` function to the `Function.prototype`, which retrieves a super schema of the function design.

 ```ts
 import { ExtractInstanceType, remarks, param, returns } from "@hyurl/type-guard";